-Note that according to \cref{def:public_semi_quantum}, in a general public semi quantum money scheme the bank uses the secret key $sk$ in $\cverify$, but in our scheme the bank does not -- meaning it is stronger in this respect. \cite{BS16} also have classical verification with only a public key, so this isn't the first instance where $\cverify$ uses only the public key.
+Note that according to \cref{def:public_semi_quantum}, in a general public semi-quantum money scheme the bank uses the secret key $sk$ in $\cverify$, but in our scheme the bank does not --- meaning it is stronger in this respect. \cite{BS16} also have classical verification with only a public key, so this is not the first instance where $\cverify$ uses only the public key.

 \begin{proposition}[Correctness of $\$_P$] Assuming $\ql$ is a secure quantum lightning scheme with bolt-to-certificate (see Definitions \ref{def:quantum_lightning} and \ref{def:bolt_to_certificate}) and $\signscheme$ is a digital signature scheme with \emph{perfect completeness} (see \cref{def:digital_signature}), $\$_P$, which is defined in \cref{alg:public_scheme}, is a \emph{correct} (\cref{def:interactive_public_money}) \emph{memory-dependent} (\cref{def:memory_dependent}) public semi-quantum money scheme (see \cref{def:public_semi_quantum}). \end{proposition}